+'''

 fresh vars

 The set of names of the variables in the expression.

 Type Set(string)

 copy()

-create a deep copy (except for Constructor and NumberConstant)
+create a deep copy (except for Constructor and Number)

 annotate (voc, q_vars)

 annotate tree after parsing

 annotate1()

 annotations that are common to init and make()

-collect (questions, all=True, co_constraints=True) collects the questions in self.
+collect (questions, all=True, co_constraints=True)

+collects the questions in self.

-questions is an OrderedSet of Expression Questions are the terms and the simplest sub-formula that can be evaluated. collect uses the simplified version of the expression.
+questions is an OrderedSet of Expression Questions are the terms and the simplest sub-formula that can be

+evaluated. collect uses the simplified version of the expression.

+all=False: ignore expanded formulas and AppliedSymbol interpreted in a structure co_constraints=False

+: ignore co constraints

-all=False : ignore expanded formulas and AppliedSymbol interpreted in a structure co_constraints=False : ignore co_constraints default implementation for Constructor, IfExpr, AUnary, Fresh Variable, Number constant, Brackets unknown_symbols (co_constraints=True)
+default implementation for Constructor, IfExpr, AUnary, Variable, Number constant, Brackets

+generate_constructors (constructors: dict)

+fills the list constructors with all constructors belonging to open types.

+unknown symbols (co constraints=True)

-returns the list of symbol declarations in self, ignoring type constraints returns Dict[name, Declaration]
+returns the list of symbol declarations in self, ignoring type constraints

+returns Dict[name, Declaration]

 co_constraints (co_constraints)

-collects the constraints attached to AST nodes, e.g. instantiated definitions as rigid()
+collects the constraints attached to AST nodes, e.g. instantiated definitions

 'co_constraints is an OrderedSet of Expression

+as_rigid()

-returns a NumberConstant or Constructor, or None
+returns a Number or Constructor, or None

+is_assignment() \rightarrow bool

+Returns True if self assigns a rigid term to a rigid function application

+Return type bool

 substitute (e0, e1, assignments, todo=None)

-recursively substitute e0 by e1 in self (e0 is not a Fresh_Variable)
+recursively substitute e0 by e1 in self (e0 is not a Variable)

-implementation for everything but AppliedSymbol, Variable and Fresh_variable instantiate (e0, e1, theory)
+implementation for everything but AppliedSymbol, UnappliedSymbol and Fresh_variable

+instantiate (e0, e1)

-recursively substitute Fresh Variable e0 by e1 in self
+recursively substitute Variable e0 by e1 in self

 instantiating e0='x by e1='f in self='x(y) returns f(y) (or any instance of f if arities don't match)

-interpret (theory)
+interpret (problem) \rightarrow idp\solver.Expression.Expression

-for every defined term in self, add the instantiated definition as co-constraint implementation for everything but AppliedSymbol, Variable and Fresh_variable expand_quantifiers (theory)

-replaces quantified formula by its expansion

-implementation for everything but AQuantification and AAgregate symbolic_propagate (assignments:

-idp_solver.Assignments.Assignments,

-truth: Optional[idp_solver.Expression.Constructor] = true) → List[Tuple[idp_solver.Expression.Expression, idp solver.Expression.Constructor]]

-returns the consequences of self=truth that are in assignments.

-The consequences are obtained by symbolic processing (no calls to Z3).

-Parameters
+uses information in the problem and its vocabulary to: - expand quantifiers in the expression - simplify the

+expression using known assignments - instantiate definitions

+Parameters problem (Problem) - the Problem to apply

+Returns the resulting expression

+Return type Expression

+'''